pyrex41/go-jams/README.md

 # go-jams

 Two tests currently fail to match JSON: double-quote and quotes-never-fail.
-For double-quote, not sure which implementation is correct.
-For quotes-never-fail, I think the standard JSON parsing library is not handling this correctly:
+For both, I think the standard JSON parsing library is not handling this correctly:

 ``` go